Play Along (Jam)

 start here · the guided path

 A step-by-step course: meet the drone, learn the rolls, find the first chords, and play your first tune.
-Each lesson teaches one idea, asks you to prove it, then opens the next — progress saved.
+Each lesson teaches one idea and puts it straight under your fingers — no quizzes, progress saved.

 the practice rooms